meaneych/PyTorch_CountDistribution_Examples/README.md

 # PyTorch_CountDistribution_Examples

 This repository contains examples illustrating how to fit various count regression models via AutoGrad/SGD using PyTorch.

-In particular, the six classes of count regression models considered include:
+In particular, the six classes of count regression models considered are listed below.
+The models are useful for fitting count regression models, when the outcome of interest displays over-dispersion (i.e. V(Y)>E(Y)); a standard assumption of the Poisson model.

 1. Poisson regression
 2. Negative Binomial 1 (NB1) regression
 3. Negative Binomial 2 (NB2) regression
 4. Poisson Inverse Gaussian regression
 5. Sichel regression
 6. Delaporte regression
-The models are useful for fitting count regression models, when the outcome of interest displays over-dispersion (i.e. V(Y)>E(Y)); a standard assumption of the Poisson model.

-We illustrate our examples using a toy dataset where the response/target variable represents the number of fish in a lake (a count random variable), and the single continuous predictor of interest is the volume of the lake.
+We illustrate our examples using a toy dataset where the response/target variable represents the "number of fish in a lake" (a count random variable), and the single continuous predictor of interest is the "volume of the lake".
 The dataset can be obtained from the R gamlss/gamlss.dist packages.
 The results of these toy count regression models are packaged in 6 separate IPYNB files (Jupyter Notebooks).
 In addition to the results obtained from fitting these models via SGD/AutoGrad in PyTorch, we also fit the models in R using the gamlss package and compare resulting parameter estimates.

 Additional details on GAMLSS and the count data distributions under consideration can be obtained at: https://cran.r-project.org/web/packages/gamlss/index.html